Imagen dinámica

 • How they arrived at the situation they’re in at the beginning of your story

-Remember to maintain an objective tone, as if you were an omniscient narrator who knows all the details of the character’s life, even those that the character themselves doesn’t know.
+Remember to maintain an objective tone, as if you were an omniscient narrator who knows all the details of the character’s life, even those that the character themselves is unaware of.
 This perspective will help you maintain the necessary distance to create a truly unique character.

 Avoid Self-Insert: Your Character Is Not You